Whereas hard skills describe what you do, soft skills describe how you do it.

 Soft skills are the attributes and behaviours describing how a person approaches tasks.
-You likely use soft skills across all areas of your life—communication, critical thinking, problem-solving, and other interpersonal skills are some examples of soft skills—but they’re particularly valued in the workplace.
+You likely use soft skills across all areas of your life, but they’re particularly valued in the workplace, where they can impact your ability to communicate effectively, solve problems, and think critically.
+Examples of soft skills include active listening, creativity, and strategic thinking.

-Different employers will value workplace skills differently.
-Here are some examples of desirable workplace skills:
+Different employers may value workplace skills differently.
+Below are some examples of desirable workplace skills:

 Adaptability